Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- Only replace if the user has been standing there long enough
 	- Increase the rate of the cubes

 # Step 6 Plans
+	- Has data display in a AR-hud so position does not matter and better layout
+		- add enough transparency
+		- Remake a grid layout for better visualization
+		- Add Have the following display
+			- Both netwokr security and potential network secuirty
+			- Transmit Rate + Recieve Rate
+	- Create a data base of current properties of each scan for wifi network
+		- Make a new hud that will say the following
+			- (Network SSID + Network BSSID)
+				- Good signal = int
+				- Ok Signal = int
+				- Bad Signal = int
+				- Secure = int
+				- VUlnerable = int
+			- New network...
+# Step 7 Plans
 	- Create Save button for mapping
 	- Work on saving flat image of mapped area
 		-First need to make the camera that can see everything